drinkingtea/website/content/posts/model-system.md

 oxModelEnd()
 ```
 The macros are the preferred way to define models, as the generated model
-function can be updated without having to modify all the existing models.
+function can be updated without having to modify all existing models.

 If you want the model field names to differ from those of the struct, you can
 call ```oxModelFieldRename``` instead of ```oxModelField```: